railsbros-dirk/dotfiles/README.markdown

 After that everything should be setup correctly and you can start to use zsh and Vim.

+### Partial Installation

+If you just want to install the Vim setup or Zsh configs you can run the install script with a additional parameter.
+For instance the following will only install the Vim configuration.

+    ./install vim

+For a complete list of available options run:

+    ./insall help

+**NOTE:** The script will _not_ overwrite existing configuration.
+If you want to use the script move your "old" files out of the way first ;-)

 ## Features

 I understand that some information is not very well stored in the